 The model is based on production from three open pit mines (Rönnbäcksnäset, Vinberget and Sundsberget), feeding a single process stream with a maximum annual throughput of 30Mtpa and housed within a single processing plant.
-The plant produces a nickel-cobalt flotation concentrate.
+The plant produces a nickel-cobalt flotation concentrate and magnetite concentrate from the flotation tailings.
 Concentrates are transported from site to port via road.